 Agile Fundamentals: Including Scrum and Kanban - 2023

 What is Scrum?

-Under Scrum, organizations create time-boxed meetings called “daily scrums,” which is a form of the stand-up meeting.
-This is designed to keep the team well-coordinated and well-aligned.
+Under Scrum, organizations create time-boxed meetings called “daily scrums,” which is a form of stand-up meeting.
+Stand-ups, for the uninitiated, keep workers on their feet with the expectation that the topics get covered in a concise way, without wasting time.
+We often see these used to keep the team well-coordinated and well-aligned.

 Scrum was introduced when software development wasn’t a major concern, but Agile owes quite a lot to Scrum’s idea of iterative project completion.